 As an employed person applying for mortgages, you are simply asked what your salary is and to supply payslips to prove your income.
 It’s harder for a lender to assess income for a sole trader or limited company, especially if it varies a lot from month to month.

 Most lenders will want to see at least two sets of certified annual accounts, but if you can supply more information, even better.
+And even according to pr power 3rd certifed annual account could be required.
 Being able to demonstrate your salary and dividends, and ideally increasing retained profits year on year will certainly help your application.
 You will also have to evidence SA302 forms (self assessment) to confirm your taxable income.

 If your income varies a lot year by year, it helps to provide details of new business contracts, or bank statements that show you have savings.